bishopZ/Frame.js/readme.md

 Despite the benefits of non-blocking asynchronous code execution in Javascript, endless chains of callback functions make for unreadable code and difficult to control applications.

-While many function sequencers exist, such as <a href="https://github.com/caolan/async">async</a>, <a href="https://github.com/substack/node-seq">Seq</a>, and <a href="https://github.com/it-ony/flow.js/blob/master/lib/flow.js">flow.js</a>, Frame.js is focused on application-level synchronous function management, and includes a library loader to mix-and-match between remote scripts, local scripts, and functions.
-Frame also provides a basic set of debugging and unit testing tools.
+While many function sequencers exist, such as <a href="https://github.com/caolan/async">async</a>, <a href="https://github.com/substack/node-seq">Seq</a>, and <a href="https://github.com/it-ony/flow.js/blob/master/lib/flow.js">flow.js</a>, Frame.js is focused on application-level synchronous function management, and includes a library loader to mix-and-match between remote scripts, local scripts, and functions, and provides a basic set of debugging and unit testing tools.

 Frame is kind of like Node's Require.js, but for the Frontend, with debugging tools, and it clocks in at just under 10k.

+"looks cool, nice job :)"
+-Kyle Simpson, Author of LABjs

+"lookin' good!
+Async control flow is a beast."
+-Alex Sexton, Modernizr contributor, yayQuery co-host, Author of YepNope

 Library Loader
 ----------------

-Frame includes, and acts as an interface for, the $LAB library loader. https://github.com/getify/LABjs
+Frame includes and acts as an interface for the LABjs library loader. https://github.com/getify/LABjs

-You can use Frame to load script libraries from local or remote servers:
+Because of this, you can use Frame to load script libraries from both local and remote servers, cross-browser, with no cross-site scripting restrictions:

 	Frame('http://path/to/some/library.js');